openprovider/Openprovider-WHMCS-domains/README.md

 # Domain Module for WHMCS 8.x

-**Please note that this is a beta version of the Openprovider domain registrar module (compatible with PHP 8.1 and WHMCS 8.9.0, latest stable release) which is still undergoing final testing before its official release.**
+**This new version of Openprovider domain module is compatible with WHMCS versions up to 8.10.1 and PHP 8.1.**

-**If you notice any bugs or lack of functionality or other problems, please report it to [Openprovider Support team](https://support.openprovider.eu/hc/en-us/articles/360001674667-Contact-Openprovider-Support) immediately with all details (reseller_id, error details, screenshots, WHMCS, PHP version details, etc.) so that we can rectify issues accordingly.
+**If you notice any bugs or lack of functionality or other problems, please report it to [Openprovider Support team](https://support.openprovider.eu/hc/en-us/articles/360001674667-Contact-Openprovider-Support) immediately with all available details (reseller_id, error details, [module logs](https://github.com/openprovider/Openprovider-WHMCS-domains/tree/version-8?tab=readme-ov-file#troubleshooting), WHMCS & PHP & web server version details and screenshot(s)/screen record if possible) so that we can rectify issues accordingly.
+The more details you can provide about issues, the faster we can reproduce and investigate it for a resolution.
 Your help in this regard is greatly appreciated!**

 ## Introduction
 The Openprovider WHMCS module integrates conveniently with your [Openprovider account](https://cp.openprovider.eu/signup), allowing you to automate domain provisioning and management tasks, such as registration, renewal, deletion, updates to contact details, etc.